 8. Value added tax (VAT)

-- Made an advance payment to a supplier in the amount of 10 000 RUB gross and received a VAT invoice (1 525 RUB);
+- Made an advance payment to a supplier for 10 000 RUB gross and received a VAT invoice (1 525 RUB);

-- Purchased goods and services in the amount of 78 000 RUB gross (VAT 11 898 RUB), VAT invoices have been received;
+- Purchased goods and services for 78 000 RUB gross (VAT 11 898 RUB), VAT invoices have been received;

 - Purchased consulting services from a foreign company for 60 EUR (3 000 RUB) net and paid for these in the same quarter;